HangX-Ma/MIT6.1810/05-cow.md

 ## [Implement copy-on-write fork(hard)](#lab5-copy-on-write-fork-for-xv6)

-According to the definition of copy-on-write, we need to use a reserved bit to indicate COW page, so modify the _kernel/riscv.h_ is to write your own PTE bit'a alias.
+According to the definition of copy-on-write, we need to use a reserved bit to indicate COW page.
+Modify _kernel/riscv.h_ to write your own PTE bit alias.

 ### _kernel/riscv.h_